bud.html

 }

-Define your template as an absolute path if this doesn't work for you:
+Define your template as an absolute path if it exists outside the project:

 export default async bud => {